-219. The limits and controls proposed in the application were important in establishing the context for the risk assessment and in reaching the conclusion that the risks posed to people and the environment are negligible.
-Therefore, to maintain the risk context, draft licence conditions have been proposed to limit the number of animals, limit the locations to contained trial sites, limit the duration of the trial, as well as a range of controls to restrict the spread and persistence of the GM vaccine and its genetic material in the environment.
-The conditions are discussed and summarised in this Chapter and listed in detail in the draft licence.
+224. The limits and controls proposed in the application were important in establishing the context for the risk assessment and in reaching the conclusion that the risks posed to people and the environment are negligible.
+Therefore, to maintain the risk context, licence conditions have been proposed to limit the number of animals, limit the locations to contained trial sites, limit the duration of the trial, as well as a range of controls to restrict the spread and persistence of the GM vaccine and its genetic material in the environment.